+- an MD5 signature

 - a torrent link

-- how to verify your ISO

 - a list of download mirrors

 The file you need to download is an ISO file.
 There are two ways to download this file, by torrent (a Peer to Peer protocol) or via a download mirror (HTTP or FTP protocol).
-Once your download is finished, you can ensure your ISO file isn't corrupted by checking its SHA256 checksum (see how to verify your ISO).
+Once your download is finished, you can ensure your ISO file isn't corrupted by checking its signature with the MD5.